NTI-Gymnasieingenjor/frisorhemsida/documentation.md

         - Press "Join collaboration session..."
         - In the pop-up window paste the URL you got and VS Code does the rest

-### Selenium

-#

-Extension for Python

-Selenium is a tool used to control websites with code.
-With the extension for Python we can use Python code to remotely access a website and do things such as clicks.
-This is great for things such as our automatic HTML Validator etc.

-Setup:

-    - Open the Command Prompt

-    - Type "pip install selenium"

-    - To use, type "from selenium import ..."

-    - See code comments for more information regarding the use of Selenium

-### Run Validation

-#

-Both the HTML and CSS codes are validated through automatic tests.
-Tests can look on the code locally or online depending on what file you run.

-How to run a validation test:

-    - In "tests" located in the repository you can find four different validation tests

-    - Just execute one of the four files in your respective code environment to validate the code locally or online:

-        - "css_local_validation" tests the CSS code locally in the "public/css" folder with Selenium in chrome

-        - "css_online_validation" tests the CSS code online with Selenium in chrome

-        - "html_local_validation" tests the HTML code locally in the "public" folder with Selenium in chrome

-        - "html_online_validation" tests the HTML code online with Selenium in chrome

-    - All of these tests will give feedback in the terminal directly from the respective validators

-### Run tests

-#

-Tests are for checking if everything is on the page.
-(Right now we need to start them manually before we push)

-    How to start website tests with Selenium in Python:

-        - Install Python 3.8.5 (during installation check box Add Python to path, then reboot your system)

-        - If you want to test website locally from index.html (execute tests_local.py in your code environment)

-        - If you want to test website online from URL (execute tests_online.py in your code environment)

-        - The test passes when you get message "Code is working excellent" otherwise it will show error code with specific line

-    How to create website tests with Selenium in Python (method is same for local and online tests):

-        - Open tests folder in your code environment

-        - Create a variable named element

-        - If you want to find text on a website you can use " driver.find_element_by_xpath("//*[contains(text(), 'yourText')]") "

-        - If you want to find text/photos on a website you can use " driver.find_element_by_id('yourIdInHtml') " (remember to add id in respective html file)